ivarref/rewriting-history/README.md

 ## Limitations

 Re-playing the transaction history must use several transactions.
 It's not possible to both excise and re-play the entire history in one go.
-Thus this is a potential source of bugs.
+Thus this is a source of bugs if ordinary writes happen to the same identity as it is being rewritten.
+It will however be detected at the end of replaying of the history.